DanOSG/GameSquawk/README.md

 - CSS for styling
 - Socket.io client for real-time features
 - Markdown rendering for rich content
+- Environment variables for dynamic configuration

 ### Backend
 - Node.js with Express
 - MySQL database with Sequelize ORM
 - Socket.io for real-time communication
 - JWT for authentication
+- Nginx as reverse proxy
+- Let's Encrypt for SSL certificates

 ## 🚀 Getting Started